YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 All the above three exercises are based on worked examples.
-[The fourth](aircraft_fleet), on the range of a fleet of aircraft, is my original contribution to the collection of OCanren samples.
+[The fourth](aircraft_fleet), on the range of a fleet of aircraft, is my first and original contribution to the collection of OCanren samples.
 It also serves as a test of my skills with OCanren after several months of learning.
 I found the reference paper when researching about the Jeep Problem, and read it for several times and thought about encoding it in OCanren.
 Then I discussed in a meeting with Dmitri Boulytchev about the technicalities such as types to represent the state and the actions of the fleet, and I finished with the work in the following day.